rtang03/fabric-es/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  Thanks for filing a pull request on GraphQL Tools!
+  Thanks for filing a pull request on fabric-es!

   Please look at the following checklist to ensure that your PR can be accepted quickly: